 7. Knocking on the front door before breaking into a home

-It could be knocking on the door or ringing the door bell to see if someone was home, which makes connected door bells a potential important element to your overall home security as you would be able to not only view video feed but to also respond giving the impression of someone being home.
+It could be knocking on the door or ringing the doorbell to see if someone was home, which makes connected doorbells a potentially important element to your overall home security as you would be able to not only view video feed but to also respond giving the impression of someone being home.